JasonBDev/React-Tag-Input/README.md

 ### React Tag Input Component

 - Easy to use React component that uses React Hooks such as useState.
-- Uses TailwindCSS for styling
+- Uses TailwindCSS for styling.
+- Automatically deletes last tag with Backspace.
+- Each tag has a button to remove the tag.
+- Each tag is its own object with ID and Value.

 ```javascript
 import Head from 'next/head'